acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_pull.md

 ### Options

 ```
+  -a, --annotation strings   Annotations to check for during verification
   -h, --help                 help for pull
+  -k, --key string           Key to use for verifying (default "./cosign.pub")
+  -v, --verify               Verify the image signature BEFORE pulling and only pull on success
 ```

 ### Options inherited from parent commands